NYT92/shortkut/README.md

 ![explorer_bRPjI7njUs](https://user-images.githubusercontent.com/53612429/170929778-4d9158c7-4c04-49c6-879f-30f3d31f4d54.gif)

 - Click On Enviromental Varibles Then Click New
+> Varibles Name Should Be Path in order to work (my bad)
 ![image](https://user-images.githubusercontent.com/53612429/170930646-758c4812-6ccb-4e54-abc8-1948883856fe.png)

 - Add the Folder that you created to the browse directory